 For some time, Paris has been the most popular tourist destination in the world.
 Is the city worth it’s reputation?
 The reply is a resounding “yes”.
 The most romantic, the most beautiful, the most enchanting, the most dazzling… In Paris, you will be voyaging constantly through history.
 There are so many sights to discover that you simply must let a tour guide in Paris show you around for the day, leading you through the magical and mysterious sights of his city.

-For more details, consult our Blog entry for Paris.
+For more details, consult our Blog entry for must-sees in Paris.

 Tour guides in Paris

 This is one of the most beautiful covered walkways in Paris, built in 1823 by the architect François-Jacques Delannoy.
 The Vivienne gallery is located between the Bourse and the Royal Palace gardens.
 You’ll be immediately charmed by the luxury and fantastic elegance.
 The floor is covered with mosaic tiles by Giandomenico Facchina, the famous 19th century Italian mosaic artist.
 And of course, look up to enjoy the magnificent glass ceiling.
 Over a stretch of 146 meters, you’ll discover 30 luxury boutiques, restaurants, wine caves, interior decorators and art galleries.
 Don’t hesitate to hire a Parisian tour guide who will take you take you through an extraordinary itinerary.